thewh1teagle/phonikud/README.md

 ## Features

+- (WIP) Accurate lightweight niqqud model
 - Convert text with niqqud to modern spoken phonemes
-- (WIP) Accurate lightweight niqqud model
 - Expand dates into text with niqqud
 - Expand numbers into text with niqqud
-- (WIP) Mixed English in Hebrew
+- Mixed English in Hebrew with fallback
 - Dictionaries with words, symbols, emojies

 ## Limitiation